 Leslie L. Iversen, Ph.D. has been the Chairman of our Board of Directors since December 2000.
 He has served as a director since 1998.
 He also was a founding member of our Scientific Advisory Board.
 Dr. Iversen is currently a Visiting Professor of Pharmacology at University of Oxford, England, where he has taught since 1995.
 He was previously a Professor of Pharmacology at King's College, London where he was Director of the Wolfson Centre for Age Related Diseases from 1999 until 2004.
 Dr. Iversen is internationally recognized for his fundamental contributions to the understanding of neurotransmission.
-Dr. Iversen served as Vice President of Neuroscience Research, Merck Research Laboratories and Director of the Neuroscience Research Center of Merck Research Laboratories in the United Kingdom.
+Dr. Iversen served as Vice President of Neuroscience Research Agerck Research Laboratories and Director of the Neuroscience Research Center of Merck Research Laboratories in the United Kingdom.
 He was formerly Director of the Medical Research Council Neurochemical Pharmacology Unit in Cambridge.
 The NCG Committee believes that Dr. Iversen's long tenure as Board Chairman positions him to contribute to the Board his extensive knowledge of the Company and to provide Board continuity.
-In addition, the NCG Committee believes that his scientific understanding of the Board.
+In addition, the NCG Committee believes that his scientific experience all position him to make an effective contribution to the scientific understanding of the Board.
 Dr. Iversen is the recipient of numerous awards, including Commander of the British Empire, Fellow of the Royal Society of London and Foreign Associate Member of the National Academy of Sciences in the United States.
 Dr. Iversen received a Ph.D. and B.A. from the University of Cambridge.

 William (Bill) M. Wells has been a member of our Board of Directors since January 2012.
 Mr. Wells was Chief Executive Officer of Biovail Corporation from May 2008 through the time of its merger with Valeant Pharmaceuticals International, Inc. in September 2010, during which time he led Biovail's strategic transformation into a specialty pharmaceutical company focused on specialty central nervous system markets.
 Following the merger, Mr. Wells served as Chairman of Valeant until December 2010.
 He was originally elected to the board of directors of Biovail in June 2005 and later served as Lead Director until his appointment as Chief Executive Officer.
 Prior to joining Biovail, Mr. Wells held a number of senior executive positions, including Chief Financial Officer of Loblaw Companies Limited, Canada's largest food distributor and a leading provider of general merchandise products, drugstore and financial products and services, Chief Financial Officer of Bunge Limited, a U.S. headquartered company engaged in the global agribusiness, fertilizer and food product industries, and financial management positions at McDonald's Corporation in the United States and Brazil.
 Mr. Wells is currently Chairman of the Board of Evizone Ltd., a privately-held online communications service firm, and is a member of the Board of Directors of EnerCare Inc. and Medgenesis Therapeutix Inc., a privately-held biopharmaceutical company.
-The NCG Committee believes that Mr. Wells' industry background, including his extensive experience as an officer and director of public companies and his experience with companies that commercialize products, position him to be an excellent resource for the Board.
-Mr. Wells holds a Master's degree in International Business from the University of South Carolina and a Bachelor's degree in Philosophy and English from the University of Western Ontario.
+The NCG Committee believes that Mr. Wells' industry background, including his extensive experience as an officer and director of public companies and his experience with companies that companies industribution and a Bachelor's degree in Philosophy and English from the University of Western Ontario.